microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

     --parameters <The *customscript-template.parameters.json* template file location>
     ```

-* Once the template has completed it's run, you should see an output as follows:
+* Once the template deployment has completed it's run, you should see an output as follows:

     ![](../img/vm_extension_customscript/06.png)

-* You can also verify the deployment by going to the Azure Arc connected VM in the Azure Portal and select Extensions, you should see the Custom Script extension installed:
+* To verify a successful deployment on the Azure Arc connected server, in the Azure Portal, by clicking on "Extensions" settings.
+You should see the Custom Script extension installed.

     ![](../img/vm_extension_customscript/07.png)

-* You can also verify the custom script execution by connecting to the VMs and verifying that the operating system has been configured.
+* Another way to verify successful custom script execution is by connecting to the VMs and verifying that the operating system has been configured.

-    - For the Linux VM, use SSH to connect to your VM and checkout the message of the day, it was customized by the script so you should see a message like this:
+    - For the Linux VM, use SSH to connect the VM and check out the message of the day which was customized by the script:

     ![](../img/vm_extension_customscript/08.png)

-    - For the Windows VM, use RDP to connect to your VM and verify that the additional software has been installed: Microsoft Edge, 7zip and Visual Studio Code.
+    - For the Windows VM, use RDP to connect the VM and verify that the additional software has been installed: Microsoft Edge, 7zip and Visual Studio Code.

     ![](../img/vm_extension_customscript/09.png)